prashantparajuli/hotelsRegAPI/README.md

 }
 ```
 ##### For registering a hotel:
-You must be logged in to register a hotel so, use the bearer token:
+You must be logged in to register a hotel so, use the bearer token:<br>
 Send `POST` request to `localhost:3000/api/v1/hotel/register-hotel`
 ```
 {